 The department has one dedicated printer, Silko (outside Tompkins 221), for graduate students and TAs working on the second floor of Tompkins.
 To print from your personal laptop, on the second floor, follow the instructions at this link: http://it.chass.ncsu.edu/faqs/printing/index.php.

 House/Apartment Hunting Tips (from our graduate students)

-1. Check out what University Housing has to offer if you'd like to consider living on campus.
+1. Check out what University Housing has to offer if you'd like to consider living on-campus or off-campus housing.
 Living on campus is generally more expensive but may be more convenient.

-2. There is a NCSU yahoo group, "NCSU Newcomers," that may have some helpful info
+3. There is a NCSU yahoo group, "NCSU Newcomers," that may have some helpful info.

-4. To search for apartments/housing online, try websites such as Craigslist, Trulia, Casanc.org, Barker Realty and Preiss.
-(Just put those names into a google search and you should find the website.)
+5. To search for apartments/housing online, try websites such as Craigslist, Trulia, Casanc.org, Barker Realty and Preiss.
+(Google search those names to find their updated websites.)

-5. For off campus housing, many grad students live around Avent Ferry Rd, or in the 27606 zip code area, as you can ride the bus to campus in this zip code.
-Avent Ferry Rd has some affordable apartments.
-Sounds like it has some of the cheaper options near campus.
+6. For off campus housing, many grad students live around Avent Ferry Rd or inside of the 27606 zip code area as you can ride the bus to campus within this zip code.

 7. A new start-up offers help in finding roommates: Let’s Room Together.
 No track record yet, so please let us know if you find this a useful service.

 Student parking permits run out quickly so if you would like to park on campus, please check the Transportation page frequently for deadlines and updates.

 If parking permits have sold out, you have the option to use the Park and Ride locations off-campus.
 It is free and connected to the WolfLine (NC State's bus line) but limited in space.
 Another option is to register for the GoPass ($5 for NCSU students as of July 2019) to use its Park and Ride within various cities (or local spots like the Carter-Finley Stadium) as well.